oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 * `secure_connections` - Secure connection configuration details.
 	* `certificate_generation_type` - Select whether to use MySQL Database Service-managed certificate (SYSTEM) or your own certificate (BYOC).
 	* `certificate_id` - The OCID of the certificate to use.
+* `security_attributes` - Security Attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [ZPR Artifacts](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `shape_name` - The shape of the primary instances of the DB System.
 The shape determines resources allocated to a DB System - CPU cores and memory for VM shapes; CPU cores, memory and storage for non-VM (or bare metal) shapes.
 To get a list of shapes, use (the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/mysql/20181021/ShapeSummary/ListShapes) operation.
 * `source` - Parameters detailing how to provision the initial data of the DB System.
 	* `backup_id` - The OCID of the backup to be used as the source for the new DB System.